jamescoll/ijustspent/MILESTONES.md

 ## Milestone 0.0.22
 Added panels for entering data into all of the models.
 There is now a rough and ready - admin entry area.
 Need to work out how to get conditional loading working - service calls before load but otherwise in good shape

+## Milestone 0.0.23
+Got service working and returning for accounttype.
+Now it is a question of mapping that to each other account and potentially installing vuex for monitoring app state.